AardStarling/Search-and-Destroy-v3.0/STATEMENT ON BEING BANNED v1.0.0.md

+**UPDATE** Within hours of posting this, my character Starling was entirely deleted.
+Talk about feeling threatened!
+Too good!

 Good morning friends, ninjas, and other S&D users and fans of mine,

 I'm banned for the final time and as I explained to Lasher, the only thing it accomplishes is placing me beyond any hopes